11matt556/mikrotikSync/readme.md

 # Overview

-This script is one of the components of my home-bew router-fail-over mechanism.
+This script is one of the components of my home-brew router-fail-over mechanism.
 The other components are detailed further down in this readme.
 I created this mainly because I needed the backup router to have several PoE+ ports for redundancy and this would be expendive to achieve in a pfsense box, so pfSync was not viable.
 (And because this seemed like a interesting project)